1936 Auckland Rugby League season: Broadcasting of matches

 It was decided to continue broadcasting matches prior to the commencement of the season.
 On May 30 (round 5) the first of the matches was broadcast on 1ZB.
 The Friendly Road station had been off air for some time for "urgent repairs and overhaul".
 "Griffo", who was the station's sports announcer, was to be the commentator.

 Annual prize-giving

-On the 16th of November the Auckland Rugby League held their annual prize giving at the Auckland Town Hall.
+On 16 November the Auckland Rugby League held their annual prize giving at the Auckland Town Hall.
 Mr. E.J.
 Phelan congratulated the players and officials on the season and paid tribute to the championship winning Manukau side.
 Mr. G. Grey Campbell said that it was a pleasure to be associated with the clubs this season and thanked the control board for the "earnest co-operation of club officials [and that] the valuable assistance rendered by the ladies' committee was a feature of the successful social side of the Auckland League's activities.
 Mr. Phelan then presented the trophies and caps won by teams and players.